nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [medium: A Practical Step-by-Step Guide to Understanding Kubernetes](https://medium.com/better-programming/a-practical-step-by-step-guide-to-understanding-kubernetes-d8be7f82e533) Deploy a distributed application and understand key underlying concepts.
 * [medium: Kubernetes, a practical introduction](https://medium.com/nexton/kubernetes-a-practical-introduction-18a5b69e7763)
 * [medium: Kubernetes Deployment: Connect Your Front End to Your Back End With Nginx](https://medium.com/better-programming/kubernetes-deployment-connect-your-front-end-to-your-back-end-with-nginx-7e4e7cfef177)
-* [learnk8s.iod: Kubernetes production best practices 🌟🌟](https://learnk8s.io/production-best-practices) A curated checklist of best practices designed to help you release to production.
 * [itnext.io: Automating System Updates for Kubernetes Clusters using Ansible](https://itnext.io/automating-system-updates-for-kubernetes-clusters-using-ansible-94a70f4e1972)
 * [medium: Starting with kubernetes](https://medium.com/@thomaspoignant/starting-with-kubernetes-db121b09fd4)
 * [Discovering Running Pods By Using DNS and Headless Services in Kubernetes](https://medium.com/swlh/discovering-running-pods-by-using-dns-and-headless-services-in-kubernetes-7002a50747f4) When retrieving all service’s connected pods is desired